The short answer

 If: You haven't checked your tap water yet

-Use distilled or low-fluoride bottled water while you check.
-It takes 2 minutes with your ZIP code.
+Use distilled or fluoride-free bottled water while you check.
+Check your tap water with your ZIP code, then revisit.

 If: Your tap water is within all EPA and EWG guidelines